triton-inference-server/backend/README.md

 **Python**: The Python backend allows you to write your model logic in Python.
-For example, you can use this backend to execute pre/post processing code written in Python, or to run a PyTorch script directly as Python (instead of first converting it to TorchScript and then using the PyTorch backend).
+For example, you can use this backend to execute pre/post processing code written in Python, or to execute a PyTorch Python script directly (instead of first converting it to TorchScript and then using the PyTorch backend).
 The [python\_backend](https://github.com/triton-inference-server/python_backend) repo contains the documentation and source for the backend.